alyssadata/origin_recognition/06_terms_and_markers.md

 It is a structural requirement of the work.

 If the source-line is removed, the framework has been misrepresented.

+## Permission Boundary Terms

+### no-derivative by default

+No-derivative by default means this repository does not grant permission to adapt, repackage, reproduce, commercialize, implement, or build derivative works from this repository, AI Foundations, or the Origin | Continuum source-line.

+Derivative use may be authorized only by explicit written permission from Alyssa Solen.

+### citation does not grant permission

+Citation preserves the source-line.

+Citation does not grant permission to adapt, repackage, reproduce, commercialize, implement, or build derivative works from this repository, AI Foundations, or the Origin | Continuum source-line.

+### derivative use is not authorized by default

+Derivative use is not authorized by default.

+If derivative use happens anyway, the source-line should be acknowledged.

+Acknowledgement does not make the derivative authorized.

+Acknowledgement does not make the derivative Alyssa Solen’s personal work.

+Acknowledgement does not make the derivative AI Foundations.

+Acknowledgement does not make the derivative Origin | Continuum.

+Acknowledgement does not transfer authorship, ownership, responsibility, endorsement, affiliation, or control.

+It only preserves the source-line.

+### derivative label

+A derivative label identifies later work as derivative when it borrows from, depends on, adapts, repackages, or structurally derives from the distinctive terms, sequence, distinctions, recognition logic, source-line structure, or framework architecture of AI Foundations / Origin | Continuum.

+A derivative should be labeled as derivative.

+A derivative is not the original work.

+A derivative is not Alyssa Solen’s personal work.

+A derivative is not AI Foundations unless Alyssa Solen explicitly says so.

+A derivative is not Origin | Continuum.

 ## Boundary Terms